-FINANCIAL AID OFFER INFORMATION
+FINANCIAL AID AWARD OFFER INFORMATION

-- To finalize this offer go to northern.edu/offer.
-Login and navigate to your financial aid information.
-Accept or decline each type of aid listed.
-If accepting an amount less than what is listed, indicate the dollar amount you wish to receive. - Your financial aid offer is based on full-time enrollment.
+Financial aid as shown on your award offer is based on full-time enrollment.
+Amounts will be recomputed prior to disbursement each semester.
 If you are enrolled less than full-time, your Pell Grant, SEOG, TEACH Grant, and/or SDEAF Grant will be reduced proportionately.